 To examine Samuelson's hypothesis, we estimate time series regressions of returns on futures contracts between t and t+1, on the level of the VIX at t-1.
-We also use demeaned levels of the VIX, thus allowing for variation from the long-run mean to matter.
+We also use demeaned levels of the VIX, thus allowing for variation from the long-run mean.
 Since the horizon over which mean reversion occurs is uncertain, we demean using an extended trailing mean from the start of the VIX, as well as an average calculated over the prior 36 months.
 We estimate regression coefficients using daily, weekly and monthly returns.
 At all horizons, the slopes on the level and demeaned-level of the VIX at t-1 are statistically indistinguishable from zero.
-Trading strategies that go long or short the futures contract when the VIX falls below or rises above one standard deviation from the estimated means also do not generate excess returns.
-This non-result has a powerful implication: predictability in the underlying mean-reverting series does not generate predictability in the futures price.
+In addition, trading strategies that go long or short the futures contract when the VIX falls below or rises above one standard deviation from the estimated means do not generate excess returns.
+This nonresult has a powerful implication: predictability in the underlying mean-reverting series does not generate predictability in the futures price.5

 To assess momentum in VIX futures, we estimate time series regressions of current period returns on lagged returns, while controlling for VIX levels.
 At daily, weekly and monthly horizons, the slopes on lagged returns are statistically indistinguishable from zero.
-Since lack of power could be a concern at monthly horizons, we also build time series momentum trading strategies that exploit overlapping portfolios using a variety of lookback and holding periods.
-The returns to such strategies, unadjusted for risk or transaction costs, are suggestive of momentum in VIX futures, particularly for lookback periods of under six months.
-For instance, with a lookback
+We also build time series momentum trading strategies that exploit overlapping portfolios using a variety of lookback and holding periods.
+The returns to such strategies, unadjusted for risk or transaction costs, are suggestive of momentum in VIX futures, particularly for lookback periods under six months.
+For instance, with a lookback and holding period of three months, the average return to a dynamic time series momentum strategy is 2.18 percent per month.